 Pass-the-Hash is a technique for authenticating to a system using the hash of a user’s password instead of the actual password.
 The hash is obtained by stealing the password hash from the target system.
 This technique is commonly used by attackers who have already compromised a system and have access to the password hashes.

-When a user logs into a Windows system, the password is hashed and stored in memory as a hash value.
+When a user logs into a Windows system, the password is hashed using the NTLM algorithm and stored in memory as a hash value.
 This hash value is then used to authenticate the user for subsequent logins.
-Attackers can obtain the password hash through various techniques, such as using Mimikatz or other similar tools.
-Once the hash value is obtained, it can authenticate to the system as the user without needing the actual password.
+Attackers can obtain the password hash through various techniques, such as using Mimikatz, WCE, or other similar tools to extract hashes from memory or the SAM database.
+Once the hash value is obtained, it can be used to authenticate to the system as the user without needing the actual password.

 Using Pass-the-Hash to Connect to an RDP Server